llaske/sugarizer/README.md

 # Supervise the server

-This is not needed with Docker Compose
+This is not needed with Docker Compose.

 Instead of running your Sugarizer Server like described in the "Run MongoDB and Sugarizer Server" section above, you could use a tool like [supervisor](http://supervisord.org/) to run it in background.

 First install, supervisor: